-During the first part, teachers will model the assessment with the whole class and provide formative feedback on student work.
-Students begin their individual research in the Individual Inquiry phase and share learning with peers during the Discussion.
-In the final part, students will create and publish a paper or presentation that answers the question they researched.
+The educational technology assessment is divided into four parts.
+During the first four sessions - Develop Questions, Locate Credible Sources, Conduct Research, and Model Synthesis - teachers will model the assessment with the whole class and provide formative feedback on student work.
+Students begin their individual research in Session Five.
+In the final session of this assessment, Session Eleven, students will create and publish a paper or presentation that answers the research question they developed in Session One.